terrypatterson/terrypatterson.github.io/_posts/2025-01-23-managing-enrollments-via-google-sheets-and-rest-apis-pt1.md

 - File had to directly point to the absolute file path for the file.
 - Had to remove extra commas by hand instead of removing them via a function in the script.

-Part 2 reviews the second version of this script [Managing Enrollments with Google Sheets and Rest APIs](https://terrypatterson.github.io/posts/managing-enrollments-via-google-sheets-and-rest-apis-pt2/)
+Part 2 reviews the second version of this script [Managing Enrollments with Google Sheets and Rest APIs (Part 2)](https://terrypatterson.github.io/posts/managing-enrollments-via-google-sheets-and-rest-apis-pt2/)